klimesf/chat-client/README.md

 chat-client
 ===========
-Chat clients connects to `chat-server` (127.0.0.1:4567 by default) and is able to create a new room, enter/leave rooms, retrieve list of rooms and send messages to entered rooms.
+Chat clients connects to [chat server](https://github.com/klimesf/chat-server) (127.0.0.1:4567 by default) and is able to create a new room, enter/leave rooms, retrieve list of rooms and send messages to entered rooms.
 User can enter multiple rooms at once.

 Communication is not secured in any way.